This plan to protect child safety could put your privacy at risk

 The EARN IT Act's sponsors believe that the bill will push companies to act more aggressively to stop child predators using their platforms, which could include weakening encryption to follow the established guidelines.

-The bill's critics say providing access to encrypted messages would not necessarily mean more children are protected.
+The bill's critics say providing access to encrypted messages wouldn't necessarily mean more children are protected.
 It would give investigators more tools to work with, but enforcement is an entirely different concern, experts said.

-While Facebook provides millions of reports to the National Center for Missing & Exploited Children every year, the amount of action taken is not quite the same, due to a lack of resources and funding from the federal government, according to a New York Times report.
+While Facebook provides millions of reports to the National Center for Missing & Exploited Children every year, the amount of action taken isn't quite the same, due to a lack of resources and funding from the federal government, according to a New York Times report.

 A better way to address the issue would be to give law enforcement more resources, the ACLU's Ruane said.

-Sen. Ron Wyden, a Democrat from Oregon who introduced Section 230, argued that the EARN IT Act is a distraction from the Justice Department's lack of funding and resources to handle online child exploitation.
+Sen. Ron Wyden, a Democrat from Oregon who introduced Section 230 in 1996, argues that the EARN IT Act is a distraction from the Justice Department's lack of funding and resources to handle online child exploitation.

 "I'll be offering legislation in the coming days to drastically increase the number of prosecutors and agents hunting down child predators, require a single person in the White House to be personally responsible for these efforts and direct mandatory funding to the people who can actually make a difference in this fight," Wyden said in a statement.